96-LB/CustomPortRifts/README.md

   - When the player has less than 3/10 HP: `DoingPoorly`, `Normal`, `DoingWell`, `VibePower`
   - When the player has 80+ combo: `DoingWell`, `Normal`, `DoingPoorly`, `VibePower`
   - All other times: `Normal`, `DoingWell`, `DoingPoorly`, `VibePower`
+- Missing overrides other animations for 1 beat whenever a note is missed, and plays either `VibePowerMiss` or `NormalMiss` depending on if vibe power is active or not.
 - Voicelines are silenced when custom portraits are active.
 Future versions may provide the ability to add custom voicelines.
 - To reduce load times, custom portraits are not reloaded when the map is replayed using the retry feature.
 If you modified your portrait, to see the changes you must first exit to the track selection menu and reopen the map.
 - To update (or delete) your portrait on the workshop, just edit (or delete) the contents of the `CustomPortRifts` folder and re-upload your track to the workshop.